-Tonight – August 28, 2016 – look for a first hint of the changing season in the predawn sky: Orion the Hunter and Sirius the Dog Star.
+Tonight – August 29, 2018 – look for a first hint of the changing season in the predawn sky: Orion the Hunter and Sirius the Dog Star.
 The very noticeable constellation Orion the Hunter rises before dawn at this time of year, recognizable for the short straight line of three stars that make up Orion’s Belt.
-And the sky’s brightest star Sirius – sometimes called the Dog Star because it’s part of the constellation Canis Major the Greater Dog – follows Orion into the sky at or close to dawn.
+And the sky’s brightest star Sirius – sometimes called the Dog Star because it’s part of the constellation Canis Major the Greater Dog – follows Orion into the sky as the predawn darkness gives way to dawn.

 Orion and the nearby star Sirius will become visible in the evening by northern winter (or southern summer).
 But presently the Hunter and the Dog Star lord over the southeastern sky at dawn’s first light.

 Orion was low in the west after sunset around March and April.
-By June each year, this constellation is behind the sun as seen from Earth.
-Orion only returned to visibility in Earth’s sky about a month ago (see our July 29 sky chart).
+By June of each year, this constellation lies behind the sun as seen from Earth.
+Orion only returned to visibility in Earth’s sky about a month ago (see our July 31 sky chart).
 When a constellation becomes visible again, after being behind the sun, it always appears in the east before sunrise.